-- Operations of the Data Circulation, Dissemination and Network Services: Activities include the data circulation and data dissemination operations.
+Operations of the Data Circulation, Dissemination and Network Services: Activities include the data circulation and data dissemination operations.
 Furthermore, operations

-1 Increase/decrease or change of profiles depending on available information of the network services will be covered.
+2 Increase/decrease or change of profiles depending on available information of the network services will be covered.
 This will also include deployment of enhanced functionalities, e.g. data dissemination adaptive and perfective maintenance, increased network bandwidth etc. in line with the Functional Requirements for the Copernicus Distribution Services and the Data and Information Access Services (DIAS).

-2 Active users are registered users who perform at least one complete product during the reporting period (quarterly or monthly)
+Active users are registered users who perform at least one complete product during the reporting period (quarterly or monthly)

-3 To be implemented on DIAS resources
+To be implemented on DIAS resources

-- Operations of the Copernicus Data and Information Access Services (DIAS): Activities include the DIAS start of initial services addressing the provision of access to Copernicus data and information (so called back-office services).
+Operations of the Copernicus Data and Information Access Services (DIAS): Activities include the DIAS provision of access to Copernicus data and information (so called back-office services).
 Offering of further functionality (so called front-office services) by the DIAS providers to third party and end users, although not funded under this Activity, will also be closely monitored and reported.

 Considering the evolving user scenario, the CSC data circulation, data dissemination and network services operations is conducted according to a 'design to cost approach', i.e. within the limits defined in the related budget.
-In this respect, the process of continuous data dissemination enhancements, started in 2014, will proceed in order to further improve the reliability and quality of service, as well as to ensure the evolution of the data hub software to meet user needs.
+In this respect, the process of continuous data dissemination enhancements will proceed in order to further improve the reliability and quality of service, as well as to ensure the evolution of the data hub software to meet user needs.

-The corresponding "data dissemination enhancement step-1" (see table and milestone below), covering the time frame 2014-2016, included implementation of numerous features such as integration of Sentinel-1A, -2A and 3-A data flows, deployment of a set of data hubs tailored to different use typologies, provision of the Data Hub software (DHUS) in an open source framework, and new user interfaces.
-This process will proceed with the so-called "data dissemination enhancement step-2".
+The corresponding "data dissemination enhancement step-1" included implementation of numerous features such as integration of Sentinel-1A, -2A and 3-A data flows, deployment of a set of data hubs tailored to different use typologies, provision of the Data Hub software (DHUS) in an open source framework, and new user interfaces.
+This process is continued by the so-called "data dissemination enhancement step-2".